11.5. Numerical Differential Equations

 Note

-All of the algorithms shown in Fig. 11.18 have very good performance if h is significantly reduced.
-Finding noticeable differences in the plot is only achieved by using a larger step size.
+All algorithms shown in figure Fig. 11.18 perform well if \(h\) is significantly reduced.
+Notable differences can only be found using a larger step size.

 11.5.5.
 Stability Constraints

-Stability and stability constraints are important to us because we do not want our numerical solution to give unstable and wrong answers.
-A user without knowledge of the stability constraints could specify a step size for the fixed step size algorithm that is too large to get a stable numerical solution.
-The stability constraint is especially concerning with stiff systems where one term in the solution may place a much higher constraint on the step size than other terms in the solution.
+An unstable algorithm execution gives fluctuating and wrong answers.
+A user without knowledge of the stability constraints could specify a step size for a fixed step size algorithm that is too large and get an unstable solution.
+The stability constraint is especially concerning with stiff systems [3] where one term in the solution may place a much higher constraint on the step size than other terms.

 >> fexp = @(t, y) -0.5*y;